 - The Age of the Applicant – The younger you are when you purchase a whole life insurance policy, the lower your premiums will be because the insurance company can collect premiums on your policy longer than they could for someone who is older than you are.
 Also, since women generally live longer than men, the insurance rates for women are lower than rates for men because the company knows they can collect more premium over the lifetime of a woman.

 - The Health of the Applicant – Your health and health history is also a solid indicator of how long you are expected to live.
 When an applicant is very healthy and there are no indications of an unfavorable family health history, the insurance company will offer preferred rates because of your health.
 On the other hand, if you have one or more health conditions that could impact how long you will live, the insurance company is likely to offer rates higher than that of a very healthy person.
+In this case, a simplified issue whole life insurance policy may be the answer.

 - The Amount of the Death Benefit – As with any insurance product, the more life insurance you need, the more you will pay for your insurance policy.